 Probation means that a student is permitted to remain at the School or clinical affiliate on a probationary status.
 If a student is found responsible for a similar violation during probation, the student may be suspended or dismissed.
 Other conditions of probation are specific to the individual case and may include loss of eligibility to serve on School committees or participate in specified School activities.
 Any probation for any cause will be reflected on the permanent transcript.
-Students who are placed on any type of probation greater than two (2) times will be dismissed from the program.
 An active vote to carry probation over to another term will count as an additional probation.
 Students' clinical probationary status will be made known to the affiliates' clinical coordinators where the student is scheduled to affiliate.